ravendb/docs/docs/server/administration/configuration.markdown

 ﻿# Configuration options

-All the configuration options detailed below are defined in the app.config's <appSettings> as separate values.
+All the configuration options detailed below are defined in the <appSettings> section of your config file as separate values.
+When running RavenDB as a website (through IIS, or in Embedded mode), the config file is web.config; otherwise it is the Raven.Server.exe.config file.

+Changes to the config file or additions / removal from the Plugins directory will not be picked up automatically by the RavenDB service.
+For your changes to be recognized you will need to restart the service.
+You can do so calling: <code>Raven.Server.exe /restart</code>.

+If you are running in Embedded mode, or RavenDB is running as an IIS application, touching the web.config file will cause IIS to automatically restart RavenDB.

 ## Core settings